Start a Claim Login

 How long have I got to make a claim?

 Important dates called Limitation Dates” apply to people looking to make CTP claims in Queensland.
-These dates are very important because the timeframes are very strict.
+If you’re asking how long you have to make a personal injury claim in Queensland, the answer depends on a few factors — and the timeframes are very strict.

 If the at-fault vehicle can be identified and has current registration, you have: